 Fall 2012 to Summer 2013 MS Biostatistics Degree Planner

 The MS in Epidemiology is a research degree designed to provide an understanding of epidemiologic concepts, theories and methodology.
 Adequate understanding of human diseases, including their natural history, etiology, pathogenesis, and prevention or control, may require moderate or advanced preparation in related laboratory or environmental sciences.
 Students are encouraged to draw upon outside resources (academic, governmental, clinical, etc.) in order to acquire knowledge and skills requisite to their specific educational goals.
 The MS program offers students the opportunity to prepare themselves for intermediate or higher positions in government, or private health agencies, or in research projects with an epidemiologic orientation.
-For more information on a MS degree in Epidemiology, please visit the Epidemiology division web page.
+For more information on a MS degree in Epidemiology, please visit the Epidemiology program web page.

 Campuses: Houston, Austin, Brownsville, Dallas, San Antonio

 Fall 2017 to Summer 2018 MS Epidemiology Degree Planner

 Fall 2016 to Summer 2017 MS Epidemiology Degree Planner